 Foster Care Placement

 FMLA provides up to 12 weeks for foster care placement.
 Leave in advance of the placement of the child can be taken if the leave is necessary for the placement to proceed.
 Otherwise, the leave must be taken within 12 months after foster care placement of the child.
 With the approval of the department and Human Resources, a portion of this leave may be taken to establish a reduced schedule for the purpose of transitioning back to full-time employment.
 If both spouses are employees of the university, their combined total of available leave is 12 weeks.

-For questions about insurance payments while on FML or to inquire about adding a child to your existing insurance, contact our Insurance Office at 865-974-5251.
+For questions about insurance payments while on Family Medical Leave or to inquire about adding a child to your existing insurance, contact our Insurance Office at 865-974-5251.

 Basic Group Insurance